 If you’ve never had them before, they are similar to a shortbread but not as dry and crumbly.
 They're tender and buttery and literally melt-in-your-mouth.
 The flavor from the toasted pecans along with the sweetness of the powdered sugar is undeniable.
 You can have a batch whipped up in literally minutes.
 They almost take longer to bake than they do to make, but my gosh so worth it and just perfect for the holidays.

 Here's what you need:

-I ran out of walnuts for my second batch, so I baked them without; I do not recommend this.
-For some reason cookies taste different without nuts.
-Do not skip any ingredient.
+Personal note: I ran out of chopped pecans for my second batch, so I baked them without; I do not recommend this.

 Here's how you'll do it:

-Cream together butter and granulated sugar.
-Beat in the vanilla and salt.
+Cream together the butter and vanilla.
 Gradually add flour.
-Stir in the nuts; mix until fully incorporated.
+Stir in the pecans; mix until fully incorporated.
 Refrigerate in plastic wrap for approximately 45 minutes.
 In the meantime, preheat oven to 350º.
 Place powdered sugar in a small bowl; set aside.
-Roll dough between palms of hands to achieve a small 1" rounded balls.
-Place dough balls 1½ inches apart on prepared baking sheets.
+Roll dough between palms of hands to achieve small 1" rounded balls.
+Place balls 1½ inches apart on prepared baking sheets.
 Bake in preheated oven until cookies are just beginning to brown, about 12 to 14 minutes.

-Refrigerate dough at least 1-hour.
-My personal experience: roll cookies in powdered sugar as quick as they come out of the oven and again after they have completely cooled.
+Footnote: Refrigerate dough at least 1-hour.
+Roll cookies in powdered sugar as quick as they come out of the oven and again after they have completely cooled.